MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/RetailBankingCoreDataModel/Fh_investment.md

 ### <a href=#investmentObjectives name="investmentObjectives">investmentObjectives</a>

-Objectives of the investment portfolio (Multi\x2dselect picklist).
+Objectives of the investment portfolio (Multi-select picklist).
 First included in: RetailBankingCoreDataModel/Fh_investment (this entity)

 #### Properties